 Vitamin Bounty Women’s Pro-Daily

-3rd in our ranking of the best probiotic for women comes from Vitamin Bounty.
+Third in our ranking of the best probiotics for women comes from Vitamin Bounty.

-What sets the product apart is that it contains 5 probiotic strains and 10 billion active cultures.
+What sets this product apart is that it contains five probiotic strains and 10 billion active cultures.

 What’s best is that it’s designed with women in mind, ensuring that not only your digestive and immune systems are in check, but also your vaginal microbiome and thyroid function as well.

-This probiotic is also known to help with digestive issues such as lactose intolerance and IBS, or Irritable Bowel Syndrome.
+This probiotic is also known to help with digestive issues such as lactose intolerance and IBS (Irritable Bowel Syndrome).

 And the product comes in delayed-release capsules so that the probiotics are digested in your digestive tract a little bit at a time.